nbarhamvc/scriptarchive/README.md

 - [Supported languages and platforms](https://docs.veracode.com/r/r_supported_table) – showing our full language coverage for SAST Sandbox/Policy Scans.
 Please note, at present the Pipeline Scan language coverage is reduced, [see current list here](https://docs.veracode.com/r/About_Pipeline_Scan_Prerequisites).

-- Static Analysis (SAST) scans can be conducted using a variety of methods - using our API wrappers, Docker images or CI specific plugins/actions/tasks.
-See 'Methods of Scanning' for more info.
+- Static Analysis (SAST) identifies potentially exploitable flaws in code you have written.
+SAST scans can be conducted using a variety of methods - see 'Methods of Scanning' for more info.

+- Software Composition Analysis (SCA) identifies known vulnerabilities for your open-source dependencies.
+Basic results are generated automatically when packaging and scanning your app for Upload and Scan SAST, with more in-depth results visible using Agent-based SCA (see below).

 # Scan types included in these files

 - [Veracode Pipeline Scan SAST](https://docs.veracode.com/r/Pipeline_Scan) - Our fastest SAST scan type in CI, suited for use in pipelines/branches with frequent commits.
 Will show results in CI build log and generate a results.json file, but results are not visible in application profiles on platform.
 Use case is developers fixing findings earlier in their SSDLC.

 - [Upload and Scan SAST, SCA](https://docs.veracode.com/r/Getting_Started_with_Static_Analysis) - Fully-feature SAST scan type, also includes basic SCA results with full visibility of results on Veracode web interface in application profiles.
 Suited for less frequent commits, as only one scan can be conducted at once in the Policy or in a Sandbox.
 Scans cannot be queued.